cubeapm/docs/docs/instrumentation/instrumentation.md

 ![CubeAPM with New Relic](/img/new-relic.svg)

 :::info
 NewRelic PHP agent does not support the NEW_RELIC_HOST environment variable.
-It needs setting the `host` value in newrelic.ini instead.
+It needs setting the `newrelic.daemon.collector_host` value in newrelic.ini instead.
 :::

 ### Multi-environment setup